60 Second Lemon Law Assessment™

 Consumers who walk in with organized records give their attorney everything needed to build a strong case from day one.
 If your documentation needs work, read our lemon law requirements guide for a detailed checklist.

+Many consumers waste months trying to resolve the issue directly with the dealership before consulting an attorney.
+By the time they call, they are frustrated and exhausted, but the clock has been ticking on potential statute of limitations deadlines.
 An experienced lemon law attorney knows the process inside and out.
 We know which legal arguments work, which manufacturers are cooperative and which are not, and how to structure a demand that gets results.
 And because manufacturers normally pay attorney fees if you win or settle, hiring the right attorney costs you nothing.

 Cases move fastest when the defect clearly meets your state’s lemon law requirements: a substantial problem affecting the vehicle’s use, value, or safety, with multiple failed repair attempts documented within the proper timeframe.
 When the facts are clear-cut, manufacturers have less room to push back.